- All golfers in their 20’s and 30’s are eligible to compete. Play with people your age!

 - Wild Card Selection Process

-- Number of wild card teams is determined based on how many City Championship bids are still available after invitation is sent to both format winners in all cities
+- Number of wild card teams is determined based on how many City Championship bids are still available after invitations are distributed

 - Teams will be ranked for both Scramble and Best Ball finishes based on handicap differentials by round using the USGA Handicap formula: (Gross Score by Day-(Rating*2))*113/(Slope*2)